An Iteratively Optimized Patch Label Inference Network for Automatic Pavement Distress Detection: EXPERIMENTS AND RESULTS

 \subsubsection{Dataset}

 We release a novel large-scale Bituminous Pavement Disease Detection dataset named CQU-BPDD for evaluation.
-The CQU-BPDD dataset consists of 60,059 bituminous pavement images, which were automatically captured by the in-vehicle cameras of the professional pavement inspection vehicle at different times from different areas in southern China~.
+The CQU-BPDD dataset consists of 60,059 bituminous pavement images, which were automatically captured by the in-vehicle cameras of the professional pavement inspection vehicle at different times from different areas in southern China.
 Each pavement image is corresponding to a $2\times3$ meters pavement patch of highways and its resolution is 1200$\times$900.
-The CQU-BPDD dataset involves seven different distresses, namely \textit{transverse crack}, \textit{massive crack}, \textit{alligator crack}, \textit{crack pouring}, \textit{longitudinal crack}, \textit{ravelling}, \textit{repair}, and the normal ones.
-The data distribution of CQU-BPDD is shown in Figure~\ref{bpdd}.
+The CQU-BPDD dataset involves seven different distresses, namely \textit{transverse crack}, \textit{massive crack}, \textit{alligator crack}, \textit{crack pouring}, \textit{longitudinal crack}, \textit{raveling}, \textit{repair}, and the normal ones.
+The CQU-BPDD dataset is able to be accessed on {\url{https://dearcaat.github.io/CQU-BPDD}}.
+The data distribution of CQU-BPDD dataset is shown in Figure~\ref{bpdd}.

 We randomly select 5,140 diseased pavement images involving all diseases and 5,000 normal pavement images to produce the training set, while the rest of dataset is used as the testing set.
 In the testing set, there are 11,589 diseased pavement images and 38,330 normal images.